shahkesh/inf.engineering/README.md

  - List all Spells that are currently in the database
  - Create new Spells which get added to the database
  - Search for Spells after letters or words

+#### Kinds
+Under “Kinds” you have two different options, you can:

+- List all Kinds that are currently in the database
+- Create new Kinds which get added to the database

 ## Instruction
 This was our original instruction: